 This view selector will be available from the home and from the stories.

-Which means you can adapt both your home and your stories from this view/report selector.
+This means your home and stories can be adapted from this view/report selector.

 This is what we call visibility.

 It’s very important to understand your users’ needs before starting.